peppecappella/Real-Time-Sensor-Data-Processing-with-Kafka-Spark-and-MongoDB/README.md

 This project aims to capture, process, and visualize in real-time sensor data coming from bike-sharing stations.
 Using an architecture based on Kafka, Spark, and MongoDB, the system is designed to handle real-time data streams, enrich them with contextual information, and aggregate them for analysis and visualization through interactive dashboards.

+## Data Source

+The data source for this project is the API provided by Capital Bikeshare, a leading bike-sharing service that operates in the Washington D.C. metropolitan area, including parts of Maryland and Virginia.

+Capital Bikeshare was launched in 2010 and has since experienced rapid growth.
+Today, it boasts thousands of bicycles and hundreds of bike-sharing stations across the region.
+This expansive network serves as an invaluable resource for our project, offering real-time access to comprehensive data on bike-sharing usage, station activity, and bicycle availability.

+For more information and to explore Capital Bikeshare further, follow this to their website: [Capital Bikeshare](https://capitalbikeshare.com/system-data).

 ## Data Flow and Processing

 The data flow consists of 4 principal steps: